rkukuh/AR-Ruler/README.md

 # AR-Ruler
-## Yet another myy playground on iOS/Swift app development.
+## Yet another my playground on iOS/Swift app development.

 This app build using Swift 4 and ARKit technology.